scriptology/settlers-doc/src/content/post/dockerizing-nextjs-remix-node-apps.md

 publishDate: "2023-09-04T00:00:00-04:00"
 ---

+**Note that I no longer use Alpine as my base image, but Debian: <https://vicvijayakumar.com/debian-node-docker-image>**

+--

 There are many reasons why you may want to run your app in a Docker container.
 This blog post assumes that you have already decided to go down this path, and will not try to educate you on the benefits of containerization.

 I used to run my applications on Amazon Elastic Container Service (ECS), and now on AWS Fargate, both of which need Docker images.